 The White-chinned Petrel is a large seabird belonging to the Procellariidae family.
 It can be found in oceans around the Southern Hemisphere, ranging from Australia to Peru and Namibia.

-These birds breed colonially on scattered islands and are sometimes known as Cape hens or Shoemakers.
+These birds breed colonially on scattered islands, sometimes called Cape hens or Shoemakers.

-They have unique white chins that distinguish them from other petrels, such as their former conspecies Spectacled Petrel.
+Their unique white chins distinguish them from other petrels, such as their former species, the Spectacled Petrel.

-Their wingspan averages about 115 cm across and they travel up to 4400 km during migration season.
+Their wingspan averages about 115 cm across and travel up to 4400 km during migration season.

 This species has an impressive lifespan of more than 35 years - making these majestic creatures some of our oldest avian companions.